New Year Wishes

 This auspicious day would probably flown straight over my head, (sorry Professor) if my thoughtful other half hadn’t bought me this fab calendar, illustrated by the great Alan Lee.
-Maybe it was the fizz talking, but the moment I opened it on Christmas morning I had a warm tingly feeling in my bones that 2020 was going to be a breakthrough year for me.
+It was possibly just the fizz talking, but the moment I opened it on Christmas morning I had a warm tingly feeling in my bones that 2020 was going to be a breakthrough year for me.
 Or, as I’ve chosen to name it: my Phoenix year.

 A bold and unusual statement from me.
 I don’t normally make New Year’s resolutions, let alone risk jinxing myself by committing them to paper.
 Like most good intentions, once the festive glow of New Year has lost its sparkle they rarely stick around for long.
-When my best-laid plans inevitably go awry and my arse is still the size of Mars, I’ll only have myself to blame for feeling miserable as sin.
+When my best-laid plans inevitably go awry and my arse is still the size of Mars, I will only have myself to blame for feeling miserable as sin.
 You won’t catch me falling into that old trap again or I may as well strip naked and start my public walk of shame now.

 Shut up 2019 Wendy.
 I’m no longer a slave to your negative thinking.
 I know, I know, I made the same promise to myself in my 2019 New Year’s post, but this year will be different.
 I’m different.

 2020 Wendy is a free elf!

 On Hogmanay, I emptied my jingly boots and hat of everything that’s been weighing me down.
 Okay, not quite everything.
 Only the parts that were holding me back from becoming the truest most authentic version of myself.
-I wouldn’t go as far as to say I’m completely comfortable in my own skin yet.
-Maybe I never will be, but I’ve come to accept who I am and the writer I’m striving to become.
+I wouldn’t go as far as to say I’m completely comfortable in my own skin.
+Maybe I never will be, but I have come to accept who I am and the writer I’m striving to become.